NatOlk/animal-shelter-app/README.md

 ### **Prerequisites**

 - Docker and Docker Compose installed on your machine.
-- Node.js and npm for frontend development.
+- maven to build applications and npm for frontend development.

 ### **Steps to Run**